An Extraordinary turn of events

 Francis is confounding those who presented him as an enemy of traditionalism.
 The movement is actually flourishing thanks to his ‘live and let live’ attitude

 Those who expected Pope Francis to clamp down on the traditional liturgy, freed by Benedict XVI, have reason to be disappointed.
 Just last week Archbishop Malcolm McMahon of Liverpool announced that the impressive Pugin church of St Mary in Warrington would become a centre for the Extraordinary Form run by the Fraternity of St Peter.
 This brings to five the number of English dioceses that have welcomed either the fraternity or the Institute of Christ the King, another priestly institute dedicated to the traditional liturgy.
+Each of the traditionalist institutes has ordained a young man from the Church in England and Wales this summer.
+One, and occasionally two, such ordinations have been the pattern of recent years.
+This is likely to continue for the foreseeable future.

 Meanwhile, an English diocese has formally set up a bi-ritual parish, where both forms of the Roman Rite, the Ordinary and the Extraordinary, will be celebrated side by side.
 In November, Cardinal Raymond Burke will be celebrating the Sacrament of Confirmation for children and adults from around the country in London in the Extraordinary Form, at the request of the Latin Mass Society.